indianatoms/Nordea/README.md

                         displayed.
 If no value is defined, no value will be filtered.

-  -e, --error           Variable used to specify that olny ERROR logs should
+  -e, --error           Variable used to specify that only ERROR logs should
                         be displayed.